 The Board has established a Nomination Committee comprising all of the non-executive directors of the Company.
-The Nomination Committee Charter is disclosed on the Company's website at http://www.korvest.com.au/assets/downloads/Nomination-Committee-Charter.pdf
+The Committee meets on a needs basis.
+The Nomination Committee Charter is disclosed on the Company's website at: Nomination Committee Charter

 Board composition